How to Set Up a Register of Nominee Directors

 - Companies which have their shares listed on foreign stock exchanges and which are subject to regulatory disclosure requirements and requirements relating to adequate transparency in respect of their beneficial owners, as imposed through enforceable means (e.g. stock exchange rules and law).

-We’ve prepared a free template Register of Nominee Directors according to the prescribed requirements for your use.
-To grab your copy, simply provide us with your email address below!
+For your convenience, we’ve prepared a Register of Nominee Directors template according to the prescribed requirements for your use.

 Reminder: if your company is required to maintain a Register of Nominee Directors, it will also be required to maintain a Register of Controllers.
 Feel free to check out our guide on setting up a Register of Controllers here.